VictorXPDE/smlinux/README.md

 ## **What does smlinux do?**
 #
 1. Installs Required Packages (build tools & other dependencies)
-2. Installs latest version of itself to path
+2. Installs latest version of itself to users path
 3. Clones (downloads) sm64 source repository from Github
 4. Extract assets from ROM and prepares for use
-5. Optionally applies community sourced upscale modifications
+5. Optionally applies community sourced upscale modifications to sm64 source
-6. Makes (compiles and links) into binary
+6. Makes (compiles and links) sm64 source into binary
-7. Creates Menu Entry & Desktop Shortcut
+7. Creates Menu Entry & Desktop Shortcut for your build
 8. Launches Super Mario 64 on your Personal Computer or Android Device!

 ...and! you can use it again later to quickly rebuild and sync to the latest updates from github.